RobSpectre/Talks-Old/Your Execution Year/README.md

               scaling your architecture - focus on scaling your business
 - Obsess over the Customer
 - Conclusions
+    - Your execution year is the next stage in your startup and like all things in this no-sleep circus, you have to adjust.
+    - Five keys to help get through.
     - Buy your 30th employee a beer.
 He/she probably has a few insights your startup could use.